 The College of Humanities and Sciences is the foundation of educational and intellectual life at Virginia Commonwealth University, and houses the core disciplines in the natural sciences, social sciences and humanities.
 The College of Humanities and Sciences is home to two schools, 17 departments, five Centers and Institutes, and three programs, including the Humanities Research Center.
 Four out of the top five largest undergraduate majors are in the Humanities and Sciences.
 More than 50% of VCU undergraduates have at least one major in the College of Humanities and Sciences.

-We are home to the core curriculum courses for all VCU undergraduate students, preparatory programs for the health sciences and education in the liberal arts and sciences for future teachers.
+We are home to the core curriculum courses for all VCU undergraduate students.
 We offer innovative graduate and postgraduate degree programs in the sciences, humanities and unique interdisciplinary programs such as Media, Art and Text, Nanoscience and Nanotechnology and the da Vinci Center for Innovation.
 We provide an education that enables students to link a foundation of understanding and knowledge with skills on which they can build careers, become responsible citizens and continue lifelong learning.

-The College of Humanities and Sciences also has the largest research profile on the Monroe Park campus of VCU, with more than $20 million grants awarded in 2019-20.
+The College of Humanities and Sciences also has the largest research profile on the Monroe Park campus of VCU, with more than $21.9 million grants awarded in fiscal year 2021.